peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ## Why this dataset?

-I've always been fascinated with the italian culture, history, places (and food!), so much so that this year I've started learning Italian.
+I've always been fascinated by the italian culture, history, places and food, so much so that this year I've started learning Italian.
 While looking to work on a data science project, I found this dataset on kaggle and thought it would be interesting to dive into it.

 <center>